-Under RCW 35.58.570 the capacity charge is a monthly charge reviewed and approved annually by the council and it shall be based upon the cost of the wastewater facilities' excess capacity that is necessary to provide wastewater treatment for new users to the system, such that the new users bear their equitable share of the cost of the system.
+RCW 35.58.570 specifies the capacity charge is a monthly charge reviewed and approved annually by the council, and the charge shall be based upon the cost of the wastewater facilities' excess capacity necessary to provide wastewater treatment for new users to the system, such that the new users bear their equitable share of the cost of the system.

-RCW 36.94.140 requires that the capacity charge rate be uniform within the same classification of customers and authorizes the county to create separate customer classifications that take into account the nonprofit public benefit status of the land user and provide assistance for low-income persons.
+Further, RCW 36.94.140 requires that the capacity charge rate be uniform within the same classification of customers.